MicrosoftDocs/xamarin-docs/docs/xamarin-forms/platform/deep-linking.md

 }
 ```

-Similarly, when the page represented by a deep link is navigated away from, the [`AppLinkEntry.IsLinkActive`](https://developer.xamarin.com/api/property/Xamarin.Forms.IAppLinkEntry.IsLinkActive/) property can be set to `false`.
-On iOS and Android, this stops the [`AppLinkEntry`](https://developer.xamarin.com/api/type/Xamarin.Forms.AppLinkEntry/) instance being advertised for search indexing, and on iOS only, it also stops advertising the `AppLinkEntry` instance for Handoff.
-This can be accomplished in the [`Page.OnDisappearing`](https://developer.xamarin.com/api/member/Xamarin.Forms.Page.OnDisappearing()/) override, as demonstrated in the following code example:
+Similarly, when the page represented by a deep link is navigated away from, the [`AppLinkEntry.IsLinkActive`](xref:Xamarin.Forms.IAppLinkEntry.IsLinkActive) property can be set to `false`.
+On iOS and Android, this stops the [`AppLinkEntry`](xref:Xamarin.Forms.AppLinkEntry) instance being advertised for search indexing, and on iOS only, it also stops advertising the `AppLinkEntry` instance for Handoff.
+This can be accomplished in the [`Page.OnDisappearing`](xref:Xamarin.Forms.Page.OnDisappearing) override, as demonstrated in the following code example:

 ```csharp
 protected override void OnDisappearing ()